-It’s hard to believe it but it has been a year since Vinne Paul Abbott died in his sleep in his Las Vegas home.
+The music world still has a Texas-sized hole in its heart following the death of Vinne Paul Abbott in his Las Vegas home in 2018.
 He was only 54 years old.
 The drumming legend most famous for his time as a founder of Pantera, Damageplan, Rebel Meets Rebel, and Hellyeah was taken from us too young due to “dilated cardiomyopathy and coronary artery disease.”
 We have mourned his loss hard as Vinnie was a beloved as a figure in recent metal history for his outgoing personality, his giving spirit, and his incredible talent.
+Last year Hellyeah released their final album with Vinnie, Welcome Home, and completed a short tour, paying their respects nightly.
 You can read a comprehensive memorial piece we published about Vinnie at the time of his passing and watch these highlights from his career below.
 Continue reading